 The insanity defense often stirs up quite a bit of debate, especially among members of the public who may not be fully aware of how courts determine whether or not a person is legally insane.
 It should not be surprising that “not guilty by reason of insanity” provokes such strong feelings.
-After all, in such cases the accused has admitted to committing the crime, but is nonetheless found not guilty because he or she lacked the mental competence to understand that what he or she was doing was wrong.
+After all, in such cases, the accused has admitted to committing the crime but is nonetheless found not guilty because he or she lacked the mental competence to understand that what he or she was doing was wrong.
 Courts throughout the United States typically rely on a number of tests for determining whether the accused was legally insane when an offense was committed.
 Here are the four most important such tests used for determining legal insanity.

 The M’Naghten Rule